capitalone/otvPlots/README.md

 # Getting Started

 ## Load the package
 Open an R console (or RStudio).
-Load the `otvPlots` pacakge first (all it dependent packages should be loaded automatically).
+Load the `otvPlots` pacakge first (all its dependent packages should be loaded automatically).

 ```
 library(otvPlots)
 ```

 The main function of the package is `vlm`.
-Before execuate this function, input data need to be prepared using the `PrepData` function.
+Before execute this function, input data need to be prepared using the `PrepData` function.
 **Please check out the help files to see all options and many usage examples (highly recommended!)**